LaunchCodeEducation/liftoff/src/modules/git/git-workflow.rst

       Create pull request form with branches highlighted.

-   6. Click the create pull request button.
+   6. Click the Create pull request button.

-      * URL is changed to a unique address for the new PR. https://github.com/LaunchCodeEducation/example-pull-request/pull/1
+      * Your URL will be changed to a unique address for the new PR. https://github.com/LaunchCodeEducation/example-pull-request/pull/1
-      * This URL change shared with teammates.
+      * You can share this with teammates.
-      * You can also see open PRs by going to the list of pull requests for your repository on github.
+      * You can also see open PRs by going to the list of pull requests for your repository on Github.

-   After these steps you will have an open pull request.
+   After these steps, you will have an open pull request.
 An open pull request can be merged or closed.
 Closing will cancel the pull request.
 Merging will merge the feature branch into master.
-Before merging the code needs to be reviewed.
+Before merging, the code needs to be reviewed.

 Requesting a Review